Electronic media devices are useful. They may be an inevitable part of modern life.

 In laboratory experiments, volunteers who wore blue light shield eyewear for two hours before bedtime experienced higher melatonin secretion, greater drowsiness, shorter delays when trying to fall asleep (Ayaki et al 2016).

-It's one of the ironies of the sleep industry -- night lights explicitly marketed to reduce anxieties and help children sleep often use blue light.
+Night lights explicitly marketed to reduce anxieties and help children sleep often use blue light.

 For more evidence-based information about improving your child's sleep, see this Parenting Science guide to solving sleep problems in children.